KYC Onboarding for the Clients a Private Bank Can't Afford to Lose

 One view, every client.
 No digging.

-Screen 9: Client Detail
+Client Detail

 Left column: case metadata.
 Risk tier, time in queue, assigned compliance officer, current status.
 Below that: three action buttons.
 Send Document Request.
 Message Client.
 Contact Compliance.